Christmas Crumb Cake and a quick question for you

 What do you do to hang on to the scraps of your sanity during The MOST WonDERful Time of the Year?

 While I’m waiting for your answer, I’ll be curled into the fetal position, like Sybil, and having some Christmas Crumb Cake.
-It’s the perfect holiday meltdown food – crunchy from the pecans, sweet from the brown sugar and coconut, a litte tangy from the dried cranberries and buttery from the … butter.
+It’s the perfect holiday meltdown food – crunchy from the pecans, sweet from the brown sugar and coconut, a little tangy from the dried cranberries and buttery from the … butter.
 The original recipe calls for a cup of walnuts, but add a cup of any mix-ins that soothe your soul.

 P.S.
 Bourbon is not a mix-in.